 ACICIS participants can elect to obtain their visa in Perth with the assistance of the ACICIS Secretariat.

-This service is charged at AUD$85, inclusive of visa issuance (AUD$70) and courier charges for the return of passports (AUD$15).
 Students who elect to use this service are required to send their passports and other necessary supporting documents to the ACICIS Secretariat prior to one of three specified processing rounds.
 Passports and visas will be returned approximately four-to-five weeks after the deadline for submission (please see acceptance correspondence for more precise time frames).
 While visas are being processed, participants will be without their passports and unable to travel internationally.

 Obtaining a Visa Elsewhere